gnd/glslr/README.md

 - Enables GLSL code-reuse across projects with support of #include.
 - Has experimental Video4Linux support.
 - Has support for livestreaming from a Sony AS30 ActionCam.
-- Can save frames to .tga
+- Can save frames to .jpg or .tga.

 ## Installation: